Digital currencies took the world by storm – from facilitating Dark Web transactions to becoming one of the best long-term investments.

 Before you make any changes to the database, there are certain conditions that have to be met – usually, you have to own the money to be able to transfer it etc.

 The same theory applies for cryptocurrency as well – it’s all about limited entries to the database, that nobody can change unless there are certain conditions met.

 We already know that the mechanism behind cryptocurrency is different to how traditional money work.
 And that every peer of the network has a complete record of all transactions, thus knows the balance of the accounts.

 The backbone of cryptocurrency is also blockchain – a technology that was created alongside Bitcoin in 2008.

-The biggest difference is in the fact that cryptocurrency is not backed up by gold, silver of government’s official currency.
+The biggest difference is the fact that cryptocurrency is not backed up by gold, silver or government’s official currency.
 Rather, it’s peers’ belief in the value of the currency.

 So why does it seem so difficult and people cannot get their head around it?

 Well… That’s mostly because the mechanism behind sending the currency is a little bit more complicated than that.

 #1 To be able to send money, you have to set up a cryptocurrency wallet.
 The account and the idea behind it are similar to a well-known online bank account.
 You can see your balance, choose an amount you want to transfer, enter the recipient’s details and click ‘Send’.

 #2 After you click ‘Send’, a message with your and recipient’s details will be sent to a particular cryptocurrency network.
 This prevents theft, and previously mentioned, double spending.